waitzShigoto/kc_blog/content/en/2024-07-17-compose-mutliplatform-using-room.markdown

 ---
 layout: post
+title: >-
-title: "【Compose Multiplatform】Using ROOM Database in CMP - [KSP2] Annotation value is missing in nested annotations"
+  【Compose Multiplatform】Using ROOM Database in CMP - [KSP2] Annotation value is missing in nested annotations
-date: 2024-07-18 20:46:20 +0800
+date: '2024-07-18 20:46:20 +0800'
 image: cover/compose_multiplatform_room.png
-tags: [Kotlin, Compose Multiplatform, KMP]
+tags:
+  - CMP
+  - Kotlin
 permalink: /compose-multiplatform-room
-categories: ComposeMultiplatform
+categories: CrossPlatform
+excerpt: >-
-excerpt: "This article details the process of migrating from a Compose project to Compose Multiplatform, and how to implement Room, which is commonly used in Android development."
+  This article details the process of migrating from a Compose project to Compose Multiplatform, and how to implement Room, which is commonly used in Android development.
 ---

 ## Introduction